divakaran23/divakaran23.github.io/README.txt

 READ ME

-This directory contains the webpage files version 1.0 11/22/2014
+My Webpage version 2.0

 WHAT IS IT?
 -----------
-A simple and creative responsive webpage displaying my current resume.
+A simple and creative responsive webpage about myself along with my skills and experience.
-The resume page contains several javascript functions to make the page dynamic and interactive.
+The webpage contains several javascript functions to make the page dynamic and interactive.
 The webpage is filled with colors and images to make it look professional.
-It also provideseasy navigation within the page.
+It also provides easy navigation within the page.

 INSTALLATION AND USAGE
 -----------------------
-The website requires a web browser to view the web pages in it.
+The webpage requires a web browser to view it.
-The website folder can be stored anywhere in the computer.
-The file index.html is the first file which contains resume.

 DEVELOPMENT
 -----------
-The website is developed using a text editor called BRACKETS.
-All the html and css files are created in it.
-The webpages are written in HTML5, CSS3, JavaScript and Jquery.
-Several open source libraries and development frameworks are used to make the website more dynamic and interactive.
-The frameworks are also used to beautify the webpages.
+The webpage is developed using a text editor called BRACKETS.
+All the html and css files are created using it.
+The webpage is written in HTML5, CSS3, JavaScript and Jquery.
+Several open source libraries and development frameworks are used to make the webpage more dynamic and interactive.
+The frameworks are also used to beautify the webpage.
 The libraries and frameworks used are listed below.

 LIBRARIES AND FRAMEWORKS